-Before placing your boat in the water, check and perform the following:

-Check all anchor lines and gear and replace, if necessary.

-Check all through hull fittings to make sure they are clean.
+- Before placing your boat in the water, check and perform the following: - Check all anchor lines and gear and replace, if necessary. - Check all through hull fittings to make sure they are clean.
 Make sure all drain plugs are installed.
 Check all strut and through hull hardware for damage and tightness.
-Repair or adjust as needed.

-Check propellers and propeller shafts for proper installation and tightness.
-Clean propeller and shafts.
-Check shaft play in strut bearing.
-Replace bearing if play is excessive.

-Check shaft alignment.
-Refer to the engine owner's manual or check with your boat dealer for details.

-Clean battery terminal posts and cable terminals with a wire brush or bronze wool.
+Repair or adjust as needed. - Check propellers and propeller shafts for proper installation and tightness.
+Clean propeller and saildrive.
+Check the sacrificial anode on the saildrive at least 4 times per year. - Clean battery terminal posts and cable terminals with a wire brush or bronze wool.
 Install batteries and attach cables.
 After cable posts are tightened down, coat posts with oil or Vaseline to keep out air and acid.
-Check all wiring connections and contacts for corrosion and tightness.

-Check all seacocks for easy operation.
-Check the condition of all hoses.

-Check operation of bilge pumps in manual and automatic modes.
-Check operation of shower sump pumps.

-- Check all bilge blowers for proper operation.

-- Check operation of all DC circuits.

-- Launch your boat.
+Check all wiring connections and contacts for corrosion and tightness. - Check all seacocks for easy operation.
+Check the condition of all hoses. - Check operation of bilge pumps in manual and automatic modes.
+Check operation of shower sump pumps. - Check all bilge blowers for proper operation. - Check operation of all DC circuits. - Launch your boat. - Flush entire freshwater system thoroughly.